-Your base in Charleston will be one of two hotels opened in 2015, the Grand Bohemian Hotel
+Your base in Charleston will be one of two new hotels, the Grand Bohemian Hotel

 or The Spectator Hotel